crate/crate/docs/general/dql/joins.rst

 relation once scanning the second relation has finished.

-This optimisation can be applied if the join is an ``INNER`` or ``LEFT OUTER`` join and the join condition satisfies the following rules:
+This optimisation can be applied if the join is an ``INNER`` or ``LEFT OUTER`` or ``RIGHT OUTER`` join and the join condition satisfies the following rules:

 - Contains at least one ``EQUAL`` :ref:`operator <gloss-operator>`